Nenkai/gt-modding-hub/docs/ps2/getting_started.md

 ## Extracting the game

-All PS2's GTs are no exception to the [volume system](../concepts/volume.md), you will need to extract it in order to gain access to game contents.
+All PS2 GT titles use the [volume system](../concepts/volume.md), which will need to be extracted in order to gain access to game contents.

 If you haven't already, extract the `.iso` file using [7-Zip](https://www.7-zip.org/) or by any other means.
 You should be able to see a `GT4.VOL` file.